johnhansengit/zeropercent/README.md

 #### **_To Do_**
-- content for Home pages
+- content for Home page

 - have recipes, products, experiences pages, with add options at the top of each one? and different databases?

 - symbols for difficulty
 - symbols for stars

+- have edit button go to custom form with add_category option

 - bullet points for ingredients
 - style reviews